magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 #### Handle Sandbox requests from Apps

 When an App calls a Sandbox function, a message is sent to its parent.
 The Assistant should listen for these messages and approve the request, deny it, or ask the user for confirmation.
-If approved, the Assistant should forward the request to its parent and return the response back to the App.
+If approved, the Assistant should forward the request to Magic Sandbox and return the response back to the App.
 The [react-sandbox](https://github.com/magicsandbox-ai/magicsandbox/tree/main/packages/js/react-sandbox) package provides helpers to make this easier.

 Assistants should consider the following risks when handling Sandbox requests: